abudrionis/icdcoder/README.md

 **(ii)** `-train_and_test`
 			Filepath to csv file used for training and testing.
-The file needs to follow the structure specified in the section *How to prepare dataset used for .
+The file needs to follow the structure specified in the section *How to get hold of/prepare datasets*.

 Train and evaluate by entering